softwarepub/hermes/docs/source/tutorials/writing-a-plugin-for-hermes.md

 ```

 The code uses the `HermesHarvestPlugin` as base class and pydantics Basemodel for the settings.
 In the `GitHarvestSettings` you
 can see that an additional parameter is defined.
-The Parameter `from_branch` is specific for this plugin and can be accessed inside the plugin using `self.settings.harvest.git.git_branch` as long as our plugin will be named git.
+The Parameter `from_branch` is specific for this plugin and can be accessed inside the plugin using `self.settings.harvest.git.from_branch` as long as our plugin will be named git.
 In the `hermes.toml` this would be achieved by [harvest.{plugin_name}].
 The `GitHarvestSettings` are associated with the `GitHarvestPlugin`.
-In the plugin you need to overwrite the `__ call __` method.
+In the plugin you need to overwrite the `__call__` method.
 For now a simple Hello World will do.
 The method returns two dictionaries.
 These will contain the harvested data in CodeMeta (JSON-LD) and additional information, e.g., to provide provenance information.
 That is the basic structure for the plugins source code.